Principal Clinical/Counselling Psychologist - Adoption & SGO

 We strongly recommend that if you are interested in applying or hearing more about this role with Essex County Council’s Children and Families Social Care Service, to contact our Consultant Clinical Psychologist Barbara.Canepa@essex.gov.uk

 The role requires you to be mobile throughout a wider operational area including travelling around the county of Essex and beyond, and to be able to do so in an emergency.
 There will be elements of the role that can be conducted virtually once the post holder has progressed through the probation period and working relationships with the extended network of colleagues is established.
 This will be worked through over the initial 6 months and confirmed at the point of completion of ECC Probation.
 Driving licence and car or the ability to meet the mobility requirements of the role through other means is essential.

 As part of employment with Essex County Council should your role require a DBS check you will be required to register with the DBS update service.
 The DBS update service ensures all registered DBS certificates are kept up to date and allows authorised parties to view the status of your certificate.
 This is an annual subscription and you will be responsible for ensuring this is maintained.
 For further information on the DBS update service please visit: https://www.gov.uk/dbs-update-service

 Essex County Council is proud to offer an excellent benefits package to all its employees.
 For more information please use the following link: https://www.workingforessex.com/working-here/pay-reward/ Essex County Council is committed to safeguarding and promoting the welfare of children and vulnerable adults and expects all employees and volunteers to share this commitment.
-We seek the best talent from the widest pool of people as diversity is key to our success.
-If you have any queries regarding this role, or require anything further, please email email@example.com or call us on 0333 013 5888.
-Lines are open Monday to Friday 08:30 - 16.30.
+We seek the best talent from the widest pool of people, as diversity is key to our success.
+If you’d like to find out more about our latest opportunities, blogs, news, events and industry related news click here to join our talent pool.
+If you have queries on this role or require anything further, please email firstname.lastname@example.org